PartlySaneStudios/partly-sane-skies/README.md

 ### Custom Main Menu

 Upon start up of Minecraft, a nice, Skyblock themed main menu will display.
-There are various configurable options from Skyblock-themed backrounds, along with an option to select a random background.
+There are various configurable options from Skyblock-themed backgrounds, along with an option to select a random background.

 ![Custom Main Menu](images/custom_main_menu.png)